bartak-v/ecdsa-haskell/doc/README.md

 h: 0xF...
 ```

 The semantics and names of the ECDSA parameters (e.g. "c: ...") must be preserved.
 The parser is (as of now) case sensitive ("c:" =/= "C:")!.
 The parser does not care about the order of the parameters, but each parameter must be on it's own line.
 The parameters must be unique in the input.
-You can put random comments in the input files if they do not contain any of the keywords.
+You can put random comments in the input files if they do not contain any of the keywords - anything else (if the other rules are fulfilled) is a comment.

 The list of reserved keywords is: